 I also made these maple granola muffins.
 And eight loaves of this french bread to take around to the kind souls who helped drag all our belongings out of the moving van and into our apartment.
 Bless them all.

-Also, have you noticed how I’m clearly obsessed with these two new cooking blogs: My Kitchen Cafe and The Sisters’ Cafe?
+Also, have you noticed how I’m clearly obsessed with these two new cooking blogs: Mel’s Kitchen Cafe and Mel and Boys Kitchen?
 I basically won’t need to look at a cookbook for weeks.
 Also, I have desserts planned from now until my first grandchild is born.